puppetlabs/puppet-docs/source/puppet/4.5/reference/lang_reserved.markdown

 {% partial ./_naming_variables.md %}

-### Classes and Defined Types
+### Classes and defined resource types

-The names of classes and defined types can consist of one or more [namespace segments][namespace].
+The names of classes and defined resource types can consist of one or more [namespace segments][namespace].
 Each namespace segment **must begin with a lowercase letter** and can include:

 * Lowercase letters
 * Digits